OpenCV/repaint/README.md

 The objective of this project is to provide an effective way to move rectangle objects by avoiding complete canvas scene redraw.

-repaint will identify the object that needs to be moved and the objects that are getting affected in that process and hence will only redraw only those objects.
+repaint will identify the object that needs to be moved and the objects that are getting affected in that process and hence will only redraw those objects.

 A best case scenario would be when the object movement does not affect other objects in the scene and the worst case scenario would be when it affects all the objects in the scene as it needs complete redraw of objects in the scene.
-> An object is said to be affected by another object when an overlap occurs before or after moving a particular object in the scene
+> An object is said to be affected by another object when an overlap occurs before or after moving a particular object in the current scene

 Technical details and goals of this project are documented in *REQUIREMENT.md*.